RileyCC56/Amazon_Vine_Analysis/README.md

 # Overview:

-The following analysis focuses on the Amazon Vine program that measures the difference between member and non-member participants.
+The following analysis focuses on the Amazon Vine program that measures the difference between member and non-member participants to determine if there is any bias toward favorable reviews from Vine members

 Using PySpark and performing ETL within a Amazon reviews based on Tools database we have connected the AWS RDS and pgAdmin to determine the differences.